mediaexplorer74/ZuneDesktop/README.md

 ## Acknowledgements
 - Thanks to [this reddit post](https://www.reddit.com/r/Zune/comments/l8bu6r/windows_10_zune_start_menu_concept/) for inspiring me to do this!
 - Thanks to microsoft for making the Zune :)
-- Thanks to [https://github.com/PlatinShadow](Lars aka PlatinShadow) for making nice ZuneDesk "template" (desktop overlay) :)
+- Thanks to [Lars aka PlatinShadow](https://github.com/PlatinShadow) for making nice ZuneDesk "template" (desktop overlay) :)

 ## ..
 AS IS.
 No support.
 RnD only / DIY